A Diverse Community

 - Public Interest Mondays, a lunchtime series of the Office of Public Interest/Public Service Law and Careers, featuring speakers and discussion topics on a range of pressing issues, including social activism, civil and human rights, racial justice, law and the arts, and mass incarceration.

-- The Beyond the Casebook Series, faculty led lunchtime discussions around timely, relevant issues outside of the classroom setting.
+- Lawyers, Community, and Impact Series, which features Columbia Law experts, community advocates, and practicing lawyers in conversation about the most pressing issues of the moment, and the Beyond the Casebook Series, where faculty led small-group lunchtime discussions with students around timely, relevant issues outside of the classroom setting.

 - Faculty guidance and support from the Committee on Teaching on best practices for inclusive teaching, as well as for innovating and collaborating on ways to address race and inequality through course materials and coverage.